PDillis/42SiliconValley/README.md

 4) Run `./tools/verify.sh` (this will run `Norminette` with the appropiate flags).
 5) Run `./tools/check_all.sh` (this will perform some tests on each function).

+Or, far simpler, use [Towel](https://github.com/oscardemadriz/towel), which will do all these things automatically for you.

-If all goes well, it will display `good!` next to each exercise.
+If all goes well, either method should display `good!` next to each exercise.AV

+Don't drown!